SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

   For details on how to retrieve configuration data, and how to store and manage it in the configuration repository as snapshot, see *Device Management > Managing device data > Managing configurations* in the *User guide*."
 - label: credentials
   title: Device credentials
   content: "Manage the device credentials that have been generated for your connected devices.
-Edit, disable or delete device credentials as required or modify its permissions in the **Global roles** field, see also *Device Management > Managing device data > Device credentials* in the *User guide*."
+Edit, disable, or delete device credentials as required or modify its permissions in the **Global roles** field, see also *Device Management > Managing device data > Device credentials* in the *User guide*."
 - label: device-profiles
   title: Device profiles
-  content: "Device profiles represent a set of a firmware version, one or multiple software packages and one or multiple configuration files which can be deployed on a device.
+  content: "Device profiles represent a set of a firmware version, one or multiple software packages, and one or multiple configuration files which can be deployed on a device.
 Based on device profiles, you can easily deploy a specific target configuration on devices by using bulk operations.

   For details on managing device profiles and on applying device profiles to devices, see *Device Management > Managing device data > Device profiles* in the *User guide*."